Allianz Trade: Trade credit insurance

 This is an insurance policy and a risk management product offered to companies to protect their accounts receivables from loss due to credit risk.
-In the case their customers become insolvent or fall into protracted default, it includes indemnification for the values of goods or services delivered.
+Should their customers become insolvent or fall into protracted default, it includes indemnification for the values of goods or services delivered.
 The policy could include a component of political risk insurance, which insures the risk of non-payment by foreign clients due to issues such as currency problems, political unrest and expropriation.
-Some policies also include debt collection - the process of pursuing payment of debts owed by businesses.
+Some policies also include debt collection, which is the process of pursuing payment of debts owed by businesses.

 Surety bonds and guarantees

-A bond, or financial guarantee, protects the contractual obligations businesses have entered into with a customer, supplier or partner.
+A bond, or financial guarantee, protects the contractual obligations between businesses and a customer, supplier or partner.
 It is a contractual triangle relationship between the business, the surety bond company or guarantor, and the third-party requiring the bond.
 The surety bond company or guarantor financially guarantees the third party that the business will abide by the terms established by the bond or guarantee.
 In the event of non-performance of the specified obligations, the surety bond company or guarantor is there to provide compensation for loss and damage.

 Economic research

 Ludovic Subran is the Chief Economist of Allianz, and Ana Boata is Director of Economic Research of Allianz Trade.
 The department's economic research team analyzes and anticipates international economic trends and covers international commerce, macroeconomics, payment risks.
-Every quarter, the Economic Research Department updates its country risk and sector risk ratings.
+The Economic Research Department updates its country risk and sector risk ratings every quarter.